 Kelly is responsible for the conceptualization and creation of the nationally acclaimed Domestic Violence High Risk Team Model in 2003 following the murder of one of her clients.
 The DVHRT Model has received the Mary Byron Celebrating Solutions Award, the National Network to End Domestic Violence Spirit of Advocacy Award and was recognized as a leading promising practice in homicide prevention by President Biden.

-Kelly was named a 2006 Community Unsung Heroine by the Massachusetts Commission on the Status of Women.
+In 2006, Kelly was named a Community Unsung Heroine by the Massachusetts Commission on the Status of Women.
 She has published articles for the Domestic Violence Report and Social Work Research and her work has been featured in numerous publications.

 Liz is the Director of Administration of the Jeanne Geiger Crisis Center.
 She joined the team in June 2008 and manages human resources, information technology, office facilities, and often serves as a project manager.
 Liz came to Jeanne Geiger from Bausch & Lomb, where she spent ten years working in the international marketing department.

 Kelly is the Director of Advancement at the Jeanne Geiger Crisis Center.
 Kelly joined the Center in 2012 as the Communication and Events Manager.
 In 2017, Kelly was promoted to Director of Advancement.

 She is a seasoned, results-driven professional with over 20 years of experience, including building brands, developing relationships, and creating visibility and mind-share through engaging communications.